Oil rides into 2022 on bullish wave as demand fears fade

 Russia failed to boost oil output last month despite a generous ramp-up in its Opec+ quota, indicating that the country has deployed all of its current available production capacity.

-As recently as 2020, they averaged in excess of 200,000 barrels a day.
-In December, the country pumped 1.35 million barrels a day of crude, according to oil ministry data.
-That would be the lowest in years, according to data compiled by Bloomberg.

-As well as headline prices, the forward curve for oil has turned more bullish too.
-More-immediate contracts are commanding larger premiums to later months, an indication that buyers are willing to pay higher to secure barrels more quickly.
-Brent futures for March are trading at about 70 US cents a barrel higher than for April contracts.
-That compares with about 35 US cents a month earlier.
+The forward curve for oil has turned more bullish, too.
+More immediate contracts are commanding larger premiums to later months, an indication that buyers are willing to pay more to secure barrels more quickly.

 The physical market in the US is also pointing to increasingly tight supplies - key oil grades have strengthened in recent days as export demand remained steady and the cold weather disrupts supplies.

-Still, roadblocks remain.
-China's worst Covid-19 outbreak since the inaugural flare-up in Wuhan may threaten to derail oil's winning streak by denting demand growth in the world's largest crude importer.
+China's worst Covid-19 outbreak since the inaugural flare-up in Wuhan may dent demand growth in the world's largest crude importer.
 And while the Biden-led release of strategic oil reserves has not kept prices down for long, his administration has left the door open to further action if needed.

 The threat of the US Federal Reserve raising rates to combat rising inflation could also weigh on oil as it boosts the dollar, which makes oil more expensive for holders of other currencies.